• Skip to primary navigation

 Try this recipe with butternut squash if you prefer.

-Red Curry Paste ~ I use the Thai Kitchen brand of Thai Red Curry Paste.
+Red curry paste ~ Just like in my Red Curry Thai Noodle Soup, I use the Thai Kitchen brand of Thai red curry paste.
 It’s mild in spicy heat, which is perfect for the kids, with flavors of garlic and ginger.
 It can be found in most typical grocery stores near the Asian foods.

 Don’t swap it out for any other color of curry paste…they are not all the same…and some will be spicy hot.
 Different brands are going to differ in heat level as well.
 If you use any other brand than Thai Kitchen, I suggest starting with just 1-2 tablespoons, taste, and add more if you need it so as to not go overboard on the heat.